deartc/DancingPythonistaFitness/README.md

 # DancingPythonistaFitness
 My python project involves developing a fitness regimen after having Covid.
 There are distinct different challenges (involving more patience and emotional support) after I recovered from Covid and tried to get back to a regular exercise routine.
-Although I am an environmental scientist, I am also a certified group fitness (AFAA certified) instructor I was shocked at the lack of information for people who have lingering symptoms and wanted to get back in shape.
+Although I am an environmental scientist, I am also a certified group fitness (AFAA certified) instructor.
+I was shocked at the lack of information for people who have lingering symptoms and wanted to get back in shape.
 I  wanted to use my coding project to inspire myself and others trying to get back to peak health after covid.
 I chose dancing because it has the necessary emotional comnponent (I'm  certified in the Lablast ballroom fitness program) that is helpful from those trying to deal with decreased health and the underreported random waves of negative symptoms after covid.
 Dancing also has different styles with differnt bpm (beats per minute) and my code can also educate people on styles and the slower bpm they can utilize so they can safely exercise.